 And fortunately, it doesn’t have to cost a fortune to stay in an amazing hostel in Iceland.
-I’ve been through my fair share through the years and today I am here to share with you my favorite hostels in Iceland.
-I am sure you will love them!
+I’ve checked out my fair share over the years and today I am here to tell you which are my favorite hostels in Iceland.
+I am sure you will love them too!

 They are all truly unique and offer a lot in terms of room quality, surroundings and the general vibe in the hotel.
 They are perfect for exploring the country, making new lifelong friends and extremely well suited for digital nomads.

 If the original characters scare you a bit, we can call it the Héradsskólinn Hostel or the Héradsskólinn Historic Guesthouse.
 Nobody will mind because, well, that’s the name of the town it is located in.

 Designed by the country’s favorite architect Guðjón Samúelsson, this hostel is your one-stop destination to see the Northern Lights.
 It’s location, location, location with this one.

 Although, truth be told, it has some other aces up its sleeve too, as you can see below:

 Located in a rural building on the banks of Laugarvatn Lake, this hostel used to be a school/ educational center up until the 90’s.
 It remained forgotten for almost two decades until they reopened it as a hostel.